 The medium of delivery ranges from chat and SMS messenger apps to voice assistants (Siri, Alexa, etc.) and artificial intelligence, but the most important trait is personalizing the communication in a way that leaves the customer with a positive and simple shopping experience.

-The primary goals of conversational conversation, or chat commerce as it has otherwise been referred to, are:
+The primary goals of conversational commerce are:

 - Ensuring that the customer feels as though they were properly guided or assisted through the buying process

 - Moving them through the purchase funnel, reminding them with notifications via direct chat

 - Introducing them to products they were otherwise unaware of

 - Providing additional support and recommendations after the purchase has been completed

 The marketing trend has become more popular in the past decade as a response to the rapid growth and public adoption of chat and messenger apps worldwide, and a market that wants to capitalize on that adoption.